CASE STUDY

 Look at your own non-fundraiser percentage before you plan next year.

-If a large share of participants raised nothing last year, that's not a footnote—it's your biggest single growth opportunity.
+If a large share of participants raised nothing last year, that could be your biggest single growth opportunity.

 two